Job title General manager

-What opportunities are there in your industry for young people in 2018?
+What opportunities are there in your industry for young people?

 There are so many different opportunities for young people to start a career in leisure.
 At Everyone Active we have a wide range of apprenticeship opportunities and recently introduced our all rounder scheme, which gives young people a chance to try out a variety of different roles within the company.
 Not just in our gym team or swimming and lifeguarding team, they also get the chance to work in front of house, sales and within the food and beverage team before deciding which avenue to go down.

 Everyone Active is very supportive as an organisation and the majority stay with us for a long time as they can work their way up through the company.